Yuan Jiajun

-Yuan Jiajun (袁家军; born 27 September 1962) is a Chinese aerospace engineer and politician who is currently serving as the Party Secretary of Chongqing and a member of the Politburo of the Chinese Communist Party.
+Yuan Jiajun (袁家军; born 27 September 1962) is a Chinese politician and aerospace engineer.
+He is the Party Secretary of Chongqing and a member of the Politburo of the Chinese Communist Party (CCP).

-Before his political career, Yuan was best known for his role as chief designer of the Shenzhou spacecraft, which carries Chinese taikonauts into space.
+Before entering politics, Yuan was best known for his role as chief designer of the Shenzhou spacecraft, which carries Chinese taikonauts into space.
 He also served as the governor of Zhejiang from 2017 to 2020 and the Party Secretary of Zhejiang from 2020 to 2022.

 Early life and education

-Yuan was born in Tonghua, Jilin.
-In September 1980, Yuan graduated from Beijing Institute of Aeronautics and Astronautics, majoring in aircraft design and applied mechanics.
-In July 1984 he joined the Ministry of Aerospace Industry.
-After graduation, he worked as a graduate research student.
-He studied abroad at the German Aerospace Center.
+Yuan was born in Tonghua, Jilin in September 1962.
+From 1980 to 1984, Yuan studied at Beijing Institute of Aeronautics and Astronautics, majoring in aircraft design and applied mechanics.
+After graduating in July 1984, he joined the 501 Office of the Fifth Institute of the Ministry of Aerospace Industry, also known as the China Academy of Space Technology, as a researcher in aircraft design.
+He later obtained a master's degree at institute.

 Aerospace career

-Yuan returned to China in August 1990 to work for the "501 office".
-He ascended the ranks of the ministry steadily, taking on increasingly senior administrative roles.
+Yuan ascended the ranks and became the office's deputy director in August 1994.
+Less than a year in the position, he was promoted to assistant director of the Fifth Institute.

+At 33, Yuan was appointed by Qi Faren, then the institute's director, as the deputy commander of the Shenzhou 1 mission responsible for spacecraft systems, despite his background in satellites.
+He also oversaw the development of the construction of the Beijing Aerospace City.

 In April 2000, he was named commander of the Shenzhou crewed spaceflight program.
 During his command, Shenzhou spaceships were launched successfully.
-Until 2003, he headed the Shenzhou projects 2 to 5.
-Thereafter he gained a doctorate from his alma mater, now renamed Beihang University.
+Until 2003, he headed the Shenzhou 2 to 5 missions.
+Then, he gained a doctorate from his alma mater, now renamed Beihang University.
 Yuan became vice-president of the China Aerospace Science and Technology Corporation in November 2007, and became involved in the Lunar Mission and the joint Chinese-Russian mission to explore Mars.
 Yuan has received numerous awards for his work in the Chinese Space Program.